wordpressPHP/onwebchat/readme.txt

 == Installation ==

+1. Install and activate the onWebChat plugin.
-1. [Create](https://www.onwebchat.com/signup.php "onWebChat Sign Up") an account on onWebChat.
+2. [Create](https://www.onwebchat.com/signup.php "onWebChat Sign Up") an account on onWebChat service.
-2. Login to operator console, go to "Settings" page and copy the "Chat Id" key.
-3. Install and activate the onWebChat plugin.
-4. Paste the "Chat Id" to the field and Click "Save Changes".
+3. Connect plugin to your onWebChat account, using your email and password.
+4. Live chat widget is already on your website!

+*If you cannot connect to your account using email/password, please connect using the Chat Id (you can find it at operator console or registration email)

 == Frequently Asked Questions ==